 - Remove the lug nuts or studs.
 Remove the wheel from the vehicle.

 - Locate the hole in the tire.
-If it is difficult to find the hole, make sure there is air in the tire and spray with a soapy water solution.
+If it is difficult to find the hole, ensure air in the tire and spray with a soapy water solution.
 Look for any bubbles forming to find the hole.
 If there is a nail or screw in the tire, remove it with the pliers.

 - Take the reaming tool and push it through the hole.
-This can require great effort when the hole is small, use your body weight pushing down toward the ground to puncture the tire.
-Work the reamer in and out of the hole 10-20 times to clean the hole and prepare it for the plug to be inserted.
+This can require great effort when the hole is small; use your body weight pushing down toward the ground to puncture the tire.
+Work the reamer in and out of the hole 10-20 times to clean it and prepare it for inserting the plug.

-- Air up the tire to the recommended pressure and spray the hole to check for any leaks, if the plug job is successful, put the tire back on the vehicle.
+- Air up the tire to the recommended pressure and spray the hole to check for leaks; if the plug job is successful, put the tire back on the vehicle.

 - Put the lug nuts or studs back on and snug them down.